 The Civil Air Patrol (CAP) is the civilian auxiliary of the United States Air Force.
 While the CAP is sponsored by the Air Force, it is not an operating reserve component under the Air Force or the federal government.
 CAP is a non-profit volunteer organization with an aviation-minded membership that includes people from all backgrounds, lifestyles, and occupations.

-It performs three congressionally assigned key missions: emergency services, which includes search and rescue (by air and ground) and disaster recovery operations; aerospace education for youth and the general public; and cadet programs for teenage youth.
+It performs three congressional assigned key missions: emergency services, which includes search and rescue (by air and ground) and disaster recovery operations; aerospace education for youth and the general public; and cadet programs for teenage youth.
 In addition, CAP has recently been tasked with homeland security and courier service missions.